zhousc11/ipv6-ddns/README_EN.md

 Which is very convenient.

-> Now only support dnspod's API, will support more domain name service provider's API in the future (if I have time)
+> Now only support dnspod / cloudflare's API, will support more domain name service provider's API in the future (if I have time)
 ## To-Do List
 - [x] Fetch the IPv6 address and store it in a variable
 - [x] Obtain the API from the domain service provider